Alexisvib/redux-sandbox-todolist/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+# Purpose of this sandbox

+Create a basic todolist: possibility to :
+- add todo (by pressing the add button or pressing 'enter')
+- check if a todo is resolved
+- delete a todo
+- filter todo or not based on the status resolved

 ## Available Scripts

 In the project directory, you can run: